kuiperzone/ASTEROID-ARCADE/README.md

 # ASTEROID ARCADE #
 ASTEROID ARCADE is an open source "retro vector" game written in C++ by Andy Thomas.
+It requires the Qt Framework.

 ## Running the Game ##
 Download the latest "release" of ASTEROID ARCADE from Github.
 This will contain binaries built for Windows.
 Run the program under the "bin" directory.

 ## More About the Game ##
-ASTEROID ARCADE was inspired by the 1979 classic, Atari Asteroids, although there are some signficant differences (it would not be true to say that it is a straight-forward clone).
+Clearly, ASTEROID ARCADE takes inspiration from the 1979 classic, Atari Asteroids, although there are some signficant differences (it would not be true to say that it is a straight-forward clone).
 In Atari Asteroids, for example, asteroids do not collide but simply overlap when they encounter each other.
 In ASTEROID ARCADE, however, things are a little more energetic as the game implements a